liumapp/synchronizing-doc-convert-results/README.md

 but considering that most developers do not choose the full stack as their own development discovery, the project provides some convenience for pure java developers.

-synch-service uses thymeleaf to load static files coming from synch-ui compiled and already completed the configuration, so pure java developers only need to import synch-service into IDEA(import process omission), and access to http://localhost:2020 after startup to see system effects.
+synch-service uses thymeleaf to load static files coming from synch-ui compiled and already completed the configuration, so pure java developers only need to import synch-service into IDEA(import process omission), and update application.yml to set spring.profiles.active=dev, and access to http://localhost:2020 after startup to see system effects.

 at the same time, if you are a pure frontend developer, and you already open the synch-ui project in webstorm and make use of it by running: